Master of Public Administration Program Details

 Making a Difference Together Through Public Service

 Earning a Master of Public Administration degree opens doors to a rewarding career dedicated to public service and community improvement.
 This degree equips you with the skills and knowledge to effectively manage public sector organizations, navigate complex policy environments, and lead initiatives that make a tangible difference in society.
-With a public administration degree, you'll gain expertise in organizational leadership, including: public policy analysis; budgeting; human resources; and organizational management; preparing you to tackle pressing social issues and drive meaningful change.
+With a public administration degree, you'll gain expertise in organizational leadership, including: public policy analysis; budgeting; and organizational leadership; preparing you to tackle pressing social issues and drive meaningful change.

 Whether you aspire to work in government, nonprofit organizations, or international agencies, PSU’s Master of Public Administration (MPA) empowers you to influence public policies, enhance community services, and contribute to the common good.
 Invest in your future and the future of your community by pursuing a Master of Public Administration degree.